Codeception/codeception.github.com/docs/05-FunctionalTests.markdown

 ## Pitfalls

 Acceptance tests are usually much slower then functional tests, since they require database repopulation on each run.
-For sites that are using the Doctrine ORM, all operations are performed inside a transaction, which will be rolled back at the end.
-This will work much faster then rebuilding the database from a dump on each test.
 The other side of it, the functional tests may be less stable, as they run testing framework and application itself in one environment.

 #### Headers, Cookies, Sessions